apache/nuttx/configs/stm3240g-eval/README.txt

     CONFIG_STM32_MII_MCO1 - Use MCO1 to clock the MII interface
     CONFIG_STM32_MII_MCO2 - Use MCO2 to clock the MII interface
     CONFIG_STM32_RMII - Support Ethernet RMII interface
-    CONFIG_STM32_AUTONEG - Use PHY autonegotion to determine speed and mode CONFIG_STM32_ETHFD - If CONFIG_STM32_AUTONEG is not defined, then this may be defined to select full duplex mode.
+    CONFIG_STM32_AUTONEG - Use PHY autonegotiation to determine speed and mode CONFIG_STM32_ETHFD - If CONFIG_STM32_AUTONEG is not defined, then this may be defined to select full duplex mode.
 Default: half-duplex CONFIG_STM32_ETH100MBPS - If CONFIG_STM32_AUTONEG is not defined, then this